-Qualifications and All practitioners should only administer vaccination where it is within professional registration their clinical scope of practice to do so.
+Qualifications and professional registration All practitioners should only administer vaccination where it is within their clinical scope of practice to do so.
 Practitioners must also fulfil the additional requirements and continued training requirements to ensure their competency is up to date, as outlined in the section below.
 Registered professional with one of the following bodies: nurses and midwives currently registered with the Nursing and Midwifery Council (NMC) pharmacists and pharmacy technicians currently registered with the General Pharmaceutical Council (GPhC) (Note: this PGD is not relevant to privately provided community pharmacy services) paramedics, physiotherapists, dieticians, podiatrists, and occupational therapists currently registered with the Health and Care Professions Council (HCPC) The practitioners above must also fulfil the Additional requirements detailed below.
 Check Section 2 Limitations to authorisation to confirm whether all practitioners listed above have organisational authorisation to work under this PGD.
-Additional requirements Additionally, practitioners: must be authorised by name as an approved practitioner under the current terms of this PGD before working to it must have undertaken appropriate training for working under PGDs for supply/administration of medicines must be competent in the use of PGDs (see NICE Competency framework for health professionals using PGDs) must be familiar with the vaccine product and alert to changes in the Summary of Product Characteristics (SPC), Immunisation Against Infectious Disease ('The Green Book') and national and local immunisation programmes must have undertaken training appropriate to this PGD as required by local policy and in line with the National Minimum Standards and Core Curriculum for Immunisation Training must be competent to undertake immunisation and to discuss issues related to immunisation must be competent in the handling and storage of vaccines, and management of the 'cold chain' must be competent in the recognition and management of anaphylaxis must have access to the PGD and associated online resources should fulfil any additional requirements defined by local policy The individual practitioner must be authorised by name, under the current version of this PGD before working according to it.
+Additional requirements Additionally, practitioners: must be authorised by name as an approved practitioner under the current terms of this PGD before working to it must have undertaken appropriate training for working under PGDs for supply/administration of medicines must be competent in the use of PGDs (see NICE Competency framework for health professionals using PGDs) must be familiar with the vaccine product and alert to changes in the Summary of Product Characteristics (SPC), Immunisation Against Infectious Disease ('The Green Book') and national and local immunisation programmes must have undertaken training appropriate to this PGD as required by local policy and in line with the National Minimum Standards and Core Curriculum for Immunisation Training must be competent to undertake immunisation and to discuss issues related to immunisation must be competent in the handling and storage of vaccines, and management of the 'cold chain' must have access to the PGD and associated online resources should fulfil any additional requirements defined by local policy The individual practitioner must be authorised by name, under the current version of this PGD before working according to it.
+Continued training requirements Continued over page Practitioners must ensure they are up to date with relevant issues and clinical skills relating to immunisation and management of anaphylaxis, with evidence of appropriate Continued Professional Development (CPD).